-Jane Baker is serving as Acting Health Commissioner.
-Baker has served in the Philadelphia Department of Public Health for 19 years, most recently as Chief of Staff and the Director for the Deputy Mayor for Health and Opportunity.
+Jane Baker was appointed Chief of Staff for the Philadelphia Department of Public Health in July 2014.
+Baker has served in the Department for 19 years, most recently as Chief of Staff and Director for the Deputy Mayor for Health and Opportunity.
 In these roles, Baker was responsible for administrative coordination in four City departments (Health, Human Services, Behavioral Health, and Homeless Services), where she oversaw Human Resources, Information Technology services, and management of customer services.

-Within the Department of Public Health, Baker also oversaw the support services in the Office of the Health Commissioner, contract compliance for Philadelphia Nursing Home, and department communications, facilities management, and performance management.
-Advising the Deputy Mayor and the Health Commissioner on a broad range of policy and legislative issues, Baker also served as the Departmental Integrity Officer.
+Within the Department of Public Health, Baker currently oversees the support services in the Office of the Health Commissioner, contract compliance for Philadelphia Nursing Home, and department communications, facilities management, and performance management.
+She advises the Health Commissioner on a broad range of policy and legislative issues, and also serves as the Health Department’s Integrity Officer.
 Baker has a graduate degree in Clinical Psychology from LaSalle University.

 Caroline C. Johnson